requirejs/prim/README.md

 Allows sync promise resolution if prim.nextTick is set to a function that immediately calls its argument.
-By default, it will try to use either process.nextTick or setTimeout though.
+By default, it will try to use setImmediate, process.nextTick or setTimeout though.

 Sync resolution is normally a very bad idea.
 You should not look for this in a promise library.
 However, r.js has some use cases in where